15 Best Practices to Erase Equity Gaps

 Student Support and Belongingness

-Support offices such as financial aid, career advising, academic support, and student health and counseling centers positively impact student success but are often underutilized.
-Institutions should create a Coordinated Care Network across offices to easily coordinate and collaborate on appropriate next steps for student support.
+Create a Coordinated Care Network across offices such as financial aid, career advising, support services, and counseling centers to easily coordinate and collaborate on appropriate next steps for student support.